presenta-software/doc-presenta-lib/docs/guide/README.md

-## Getting started with the library
+## Getting started with the config

 First thing first: each **PRESENTA Lib** document requires an HTML wrapper: